Best daily deals

 At such a lightweight, the Q30 is comfortable to wear during long listening sessions.

-The Anker Soundcore Life Q30 is another strong contender in the best budget over-ear headphones category, offering robust active noise cancelation (ANC) across low and mid-frequencies, a battery life exceeding 46 hours with fast-charging capabilities, and a comfortable fit.
+The Anker Soundcore Life Q30 is another strong contender in the best budget over-ear headphones category.
+It offers robust active noise cancelation (ANC) across low and mid-frequencies, a battery life exceeding 46 hours with fast-charging capabilities, and a comfortable fit.
 It also uses the more modern USB-C charging port.

 This extended playtime, coupled with the convenience of fast charging—where a mere 5-minute charge delivers 4 hours of playback—makes the Life Q30 exceptionally suitable for users with active lifestyles or those who dislike frequent recharging.
 While the headphones do have some drawbacks, such as the lack of touch controls and water resistance, these are minor when considering the overall value offered.